prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 description: "A Sci-Fi story on alien life of another universe meeting Humans on earth."
 ---

-This is a sci-fi story which I wrote in my broken English during summer holidays of 2016, inspired from my favorite sci-fi movies like Harry Potter, Star Wars, The Avengers, Prometheus & Arrival.
+This is a sci-fi story which I wrote in my broken naive English, back in summer holidays of 2016, inspired from my favorite sci-fi movies like Harry Potter, Star Wars, The Avengers, Prometheus & Arrival.
 Enjoy!

 # Chapter 1: Flying Fish